kaluzniacki/ardu_wing/daily_notes.md

 I need a drawing program - here in PyCharm - Draw.io is nice.
-Omnigraffel on my Mac is also nice.
+Omnichannel on my Mac is also nice.

 What can I do to round trip diagrams with Grok?
-NOt much really seems to be the answer right now.
+Not much really seems to be the answer right now.

+AMA press release for higher ceilings at AMA fields.
+700ft granted at Davis, School St and Bill Martin

+Big Deal - 700 ft allowance at Davis, School St and Bill Martin

 ## Weather Stations
 Portable cheap wireless wind speed/direction - barometer/temperature